mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Everything ok?" she asked.

-"It's a strange lens, this black glass.
+"It's a strange lens, this black one.
 Don't you think?"

 "Very strange.
 Never seen it before.
 Must be a custom piece that Jesse had made recently."